How To Write a Bibliography (Plus Printable Guide With Examples)

 Books and E-Books Chicago Manual of Style Bibliography Examples

-For books, Chicago-style reference list entries use this format.
+For books, Chicago-style reference list entries use the following format.
 (For print books, leave off the information about how the book was accessed.)

 Last Name, First Name Middle Name.
 Title.
 City of Publication: Publisher, Date.
 How e-book was accessed.